rjaxon/rjaxon.github.io/about.md

 ### More Information

-I enjoy hacking on window managers like dwm and the original wm and going old school by hacking in C, assembly.
+I often enjoy the hacking whenever the time allows

+- obscure window manages in linux like dwm and the original wm and
+- hacking in C, assembly for various projects
+- random coding projects

 Mastodon: [https://techhub.social/@rjaxon](https://techhub.social/@rjaxon)